There are times when you want to download your favorite apps, but unable to because there is a problem parsing the package.

 1. Enable the permission to install an app from unknown source

 By default, settings to install any app from the unknown source is disabled as this may harm your Android device.
 Therefore, if you are installing any application from sources other than Play Store, then you may get this error.

-Enabling the USB Debugging is not always required to install an app from unknown source.
-However, enabling this option solves the problem of ‘Parse Error’ for many users.
+Enabling the USB Debugging does not always require installing an app from unknown source.
+However, enabling this option fix parse error Android for many users.

 To enable USB Debugging firstly you will need to get into the Developer mode on your Android phone.
-So, go to Settings of your device and tap on ‘About Phone’, from here, find ‘Build number’ and tap on it for 7 times, this will enable the USB Debugging.
+So, head towards Settings of your device and tap on ‘About Phone’, from there, find ‘Build Number’ and tap on it at least 7 times, this will enable the USB Debugging.

-Now again go to settings and find Developer Options and from here find and enable the option of USB Debugging.
+Now again go to settings and find Developer Options and from there activate the option of USB Debugging.